 Improving informal support for women experiencing domestic violence

-The purpose of this study is to start developing services for people who know someone who is experiencing domestic abuse.
+The purpose of this study is to start developing resources and services for people who know someone who is experiencing domestic abuse.

 We want to find out whether providing support for informal supporters (friends, family members, neighbours and colleagues) of women experiencing domestic abuse aids their own resilience and increases their capacity to help.